gaoyangxiaozhu/make-python-better/generate_tree_nav/README.md

-then by runing `python generate_tree_nav.py` we can get a global_category dict which storage the total directory architecrure and can be using to rebuild the total directory architecture recursively
+then by runing `python generate_tree_nav.py` we can get a global_category dict which storage the total directory architecrure and can be using to reproduce the total directory architecture recursively